 Geisel is very supportive of students seeking out individual learning opportunities, such as electives online or through other institutions.
 Many students also pursue additional degrees, such as a Masters in Public Health, where topics like those noted above can be covered.
 For example, there is a course called "Environmental Health Policy," offered through the Dartmouth Institute.
 Yet, this course is difficult to add into the Geisel curriculum without enrolling in an MPH.
 We have identified many critical areas where climate change needs to be incorporated into the core curriculum as a result of its far reaching and disparate impacts.
-The Race and Health Equity Longitudinal Curriculum (RHE LC) is working to incorporate several of these topics into our courses, but we have a ways to go.
+The Race and Health Equity Longitudinal Curriculum (RHE LC) is working to incorporate several of these topics into our courses.